JetBrains/teamcity-documentation/topics/how-to.md

 In case of two servers installations for redundancy purposes, they can use the same set of licenses as only one of them is running at any given moment.

+## Estimate Number of Required Build Agents

+The number of required build agents depends on the server usage pattern, type of builds, team size, commitment of the team to CI process, and so on.
+In general, the best way is to start with three agents and see how they handle the projects on your server, and then make estimations for the future.

+You might want to increase the number of agents when you see:
+* builds waiting for an idle agent in the build queue;
+* more changes included into each build than you find comfortable (for example, for build failures analysis);
+* necessity for different environments.

+We've seen patterns of having an agent per each 20 build configurations (types of builds).
+Or a build agent per 1-2 developers.

 ## TeamCity Security Notes

 The contents of this section have been moved to the [dedicated article](security-notes.md).